contributorshipcollaboration/contributorshipcollaboration.github.io/README.md

 * Run the site locally by typing `hugo server` in the terminal
 * Open the site through the `http://localhost:1313` address in a browser

-## Translations webpage
+## Updating the Hugo site, including the translations

-To trigger the Github action that renders the JSONs into HTML,
+To update the HTML webpages this repo creates (https://contributorshipcollaboration.github.io/), any change made to this repo (which is distinct from the translations repo) will trigger Hugo site to re-render the HTML, including the translation JSONs.